aqillakhamis/capstone/README.md

 # capstone

-this is my first repo for capstone project and i add my python script
+this is my first repo for capstone project and i add my python script. try to add new line as well